 The Characters: Logan, myself, our camera, our tripod, the mountain

-So it’s the first day of our trip in Colorado and we’re leaving Over Easy, a bumpin’ popular brunch spot in Colorado Springs and we’re both discussing how excited we are to visit Pikes Peak.
-While we are both avid hikers, we decided that with limited time and lack of preparation for the altitude change we shouldn’t attempt to hike – instead we decided to drive.
+So it’s the first day of our road trip in Colorado and we’re leaving Over Easy, a bumpin’ popular brunch spot in Colorado Springs and we’re both discussing how excited we are to visit Pikes Peak.
+While we are both avid hikers, we decided that with limited time and lack of preparation for the altitude change we shouldn’t attempt to hike – instead, we decided to drive.

 While heading up this beautiful 14er we frequently stopped to take pictures as there are many places to pull over.

 At first, I was skeptical because our tripod was one that we received as part of a bundle of accessories and was extremely flimsy and lightweight.
-I know, expert photographers are shaking their heads in shame right now – sorry guys we’re amateurs at best.
+I know, expert photographers are shaking their heads in shame right now, sorry friends we’re amateurs at best.
 But I didn’t say much until I saw Logan whistling away setting up the tripod and noticed that the legs were swaying in the wind.

 For your entertainment, here’s a play by play of our conversation to the best I can remember: